 - It’s hard to find the exact pricing.

-- Most of the other companies offer free privacy protection and even SSL.
+- Most of the other companies offer free privacy protection and even free SSL certificate.
 However, you will have to pay for all of these when it comes to Godaddy.

 However, some people are not facing any such problems.
 If you are one among them, you can simply point the domain to HostGator instead of transferring it.
 Here, you will have to open Godaddy to manage the domain name.
 However, if someone visits your website, it will open the website hosted on HostGator.
 If you have bought the hosting from HostGator and want to keep the domain at Godaddy, this is the best thing you can do.